-The mutual funds are classified on the basis of the market cap if they invest in a particular size of a company.
-Hence, Small Cap Mutual Funds and Mid Cap Mutual Funds are those funds which invest primarily in securities of Mid Cap and Small Cap companies.
+Small and Mid Cap Mutual Funds are classified on the basis of the market cap if they invest in a particular size of a company.
+Hence, Small and Mid Cap Mutual Funds are those funds which invest primarily in securities of Mid Cap and Small Cap companies.
 Simply put, these are the companies that rank after the top 100 companies in the country in terms of market capitalization.

 These funds are highly sensitive to market fluctuations.
 They can deliver very good returns if the market is doing good and on the other hand, they can lose valuation very quickly if the market goes down.

-Should You Invest in Mid Cap Mutual Funds and Small Cap Mutual Funds?
+Should You Invest in Small and Mid Cap Mutual Funds?

-Here are the crucial factors that you should look into before making a decision to invest in mid cap funds and small cap funds:
+Here are the crucial factors that you should look into before making a decision to invest in Small and Mid Cap Mutual Funds:

 - Performance potential: While making a selection, do not just rely on the recent performance of the funds, but analyse the long term returns about the funds.
 Research about the funds and compare the returns of the fund in various market conditions and if the fund has constantly performed well, then you may think about investing that fund.

 - Decoding the risk factor: Mid cap funds and small cap funds are risky investment.
 They are extremely responsive to the market fluctuations and hence, can go up and down very easily.
 But, still some of these funds have generated very good risk adjusted returns in the past.
 So, such funds are worth considering while investing in mid and small cap funds.